Explore the breed's characteristics, health, and history — and find trusted breeders

 Barbets are extremely social dogs that love being close to their people.
 They are well suited to city life as long as they get enough physical and mental activity.
 Small children are usually not a problem for Barbets; they are known for their patience and loving nature with children.
 They also typically get along well with other pets, including cats, although early socialization is always recommended.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Extraordinarily patient and loving — a true family dog. | Excellent with children |
+Extraordinarily patient and loving — a true family dog.

-| Dog Friendly Actively enjoys the company of other dogs. | Dog-friendly |
+Actively enjoys the company of other dogs.

-| City Friendly Adapts well to city living and urban environments. | Well-suited to city life |
+Adapts well to city living and urban environments.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Barbets are intelligent, willing to learn, and generally easy to train.
 They respond very well to positive reinforcement and benefit from early socialization and consistent but gentle training.
 They love completing tasks but can also be stubborn when bored, so training should be kept varied and interesting.
 Since Barbets are originally water and retrieving dogs, they are well suited to sports such as agility, obedience and even water rescue.
 A healthy level of physical and mental activity is important to avoid over-busyness and stress.
 Since they can be prone to ball addiction, the ball should not be the only form of play and activity.
 Learning frustration tolerance and impulse control can also be helpful in having a well-balanced dog.